maciejk77/es6-notes/README.md

 ### what is a generator
 - function which can be entered and exited multiple times
 - function which returns a value and comes back to the place where we left this off
+- array helpers 'map', 'forEach' DO NOT work with generators!

 ```javascript
 function* numbers { yield }